JohnCoker/pictureframe/README.md

 2. Install Node.js then install this application and set it to start at computer boot-up.

-3. Set the screen saver to execute the browser in kiosk mode showing `http://localhost/frame`.
+3. Set the computer to start a browser in kiosk mode showing `http://localhost/frame`.

 4. Copy your pictures into the pictures folder of this app or upload them through the web server.

 5. Connect the SBC's HDMI output to your TV.

 6. Connect to the SBC's web interface from your computer or phone to manage it.

+See detailed instructions for individual SBCs in the `config` directory.